 Option Value Explanation SYSTEM INFORMATION Product information menu (refer to Section 4.5.1).
 DISPLAY SETUP Display menu (refer to Section 4.5.2).
 DOME SETTINGS 1 Main programming menu (refer to Section 4.5.3).
 DOME SETTINGS 2 Secondary programming menu (refer to Section 4.5.4).
 DOME LABEL Menu for associating the text to be associated to the camera (refer Section 4.5.5).
-RESET CAMERA This function reset the device without clearly the settings performed by the user.
+RESET CAMERA This function reset the device without clearing the settings performed by the user.
 Resets the camera menu settings, except for the password.
-REBOOT SYSTEM This function restarts the device without clearly the settings performed by the user.
+REBOOT SYSTEM This function restarts the device without clearing the settings performed by the user.
 The camera is repositioned.
 LANGUAGE ENGLISH Menus in English.

 4.5.1.
-PORDUCT INFORMATION MENU
+PRODUCT INFORMATION

 In the first level menu, select SYSTEM INFORMATION to display information concerning the protocol, the camera address, the presetting number, the language of use and the measured temperature.

-COM 2400, N, 8, 1
+The information in this menu cannot be edited.

+SYSTEM INFORMATION

+COM 2400,N,8,1

-ADDRESS 26
+ADDRESS 1

 PROTOCOL PELCO-D

 PRESETS 256

 LANGUAGE ENGLISH

 TEMPERATURE 36°C

-SOFTWARE VERSION V4.2
+SOFTWARE VERSION V4.3.3

-BACK

-EXIT
+BACK EXIT